jarokaz/triton-on-gke-sandbox/README.md

 ## Environment setup

-This section outlines the steps to configure Google Cloud environment required to run the worflow demonstrated in this repo:
+This section outlines the steps to configure Google Cloud environment required to run the workflow demonstrated in this repo:

 ![arch](/images/env.png)